dhubertus/ufo-sighting-google-maps/README.md

 ## Project Name & Pitch
 ## Project Status
 This project is currently in development although the main funcionality has been completed.
-I am always thinking of new functionality the user may want when diving into the wild world of UFO sightings.
+When searching for an interesting API I came across plenty of polutant and/or green house gas type API's.
+Although important, its not the most entertaining  I am always thinking of new functionality the user may want when diving into the wild world of UFO sightings.
 Next steps are to learn/add a form of data visualization (ie. chart.js, d3.js, victory.js) that can provide the user data trends.
-Trends, such as, shapes viewed per decade, or number of sightings over time.
+Trends, such as, shapes viewed per decade, or number of sightings over time.cccsfd

 If you're as skeptical as me, you'll enjoy parsing through these claims and wondering, 'What on Earth could they actually have seen?!?'